HM2D/Cube-Box-WebGl-/README.md

 # OpenGL-Work
-This is the work i've done  with openGL.
+These are the works i've done  with openGL.

 The first program is a cubebox made with openGL.
   Diffrent texture is added to each face of the cube by changing the texture cordinates.